What Is It

 Leiter is followed by our final guest, Martha Nussbaum, who is concerned with our lack of an adequate theory of global justice.
 She believes that while we’ve made important strides in our quest for social justice, our frame of reference for the implementation of justice is still the nation state.
 This makes global justice a significant—and very important—challenge.
 John and Ken give their thoughts, as do callers.
 John closes the program by revealing the much-anticipated Top Ten Philosophical Problems of the 21st Century.
 Listen in to find out what made the list!

-- Roving Philosophical Reporter (seek to 6:20): Reporter Andy McDaniel heads to the UC Berkeley campus to find out what students consider the most important philosophical questions of their generation.
+- Roving Philosophical Report (seek to 6:20): Andi McDaniel heads to the UC Berkeley campus to find out what students consider the most important philosophical questions of their generation.
 She gets varied answers, some quite out-of-the-box.